Azure/gpt-rag-avatar/README.md

 - **STREAMING_ENDPOINT:** URL endpoint for the orchestrator’s streaming API.

+> [!NOTE]
-> **Note:** When deploying to the cloud, you can use the same GPT-RAG web front-end App Service.
+> When deploying to the cloud, you can use the same GPT-RAG web front-end App Service.
 However, if you wish to run both the front-end and the avatar as separate services, provision a new App Service based on the Python runtime.

 ---